-Abstract submission for the 2019 TTU Undergraduate Research Conference is open now and will close on January 24, 2019.
+Abstract submission for the 2019 TTU Undergraduate Research Conference is now closed.

 - Only the primary presenter needs to submit an abstract, and only one abstract should be submitted for each presentation.